 - Discovering and sharing the many ways that institutions and those within undertake meaningful, sustainable assessment efforts that actively involve multiple stakeholders including students.

-- Recognizing institutional assessment efforts through the national Excellence in Assessment (EIA) designation in partnership with the Association of American Colleges and Universities (AAC&U), and Voluntary System of Accountability (VSA) – a joint initiative of the American Association of State Colleges and Universities (AASCU) and the Association of Public & Land-grant Universities (APLU).
+- Recognizing institutional assessment efforts through the national Excellence in Assessment (EIA) designation in partnership with the Association of American Colleges and Universities (AAC&U), and VSA Analytics, a joint initiative of the American Association of State Colleges and Universities (AASCU) and the Association of Public & Land-grant Universities (APLU).